Code-Institute-Submissions/Stephen-Caldwell-MilestoneProject1_MayResub/README.md

     2. The directions link in the map brings you directly to Google Maps for directions
     3. There is no functionality in the contact form
     4. All content displays correctly.

+## Credits
+- All code was written by the author - Stephen Caldwell
+- To write the ReadMe I used:
+    - a project done by James Ahorne as a guide (https://github.com/jamesahorne/milestone-1)
+    - the feedback given on my first attempt at this project
+- Most of the imagery was taken from the businesses own website with permission of course(http://www.theshowercentre.ie/) any imagery not taken from the site are just free use stock photos.
+- Google maps fot the location